 Why do you want to tell your story in the first place?
 Do you want to reach others like you?
 Do you want to raise awareness of cleft so others know to be kind and empathetic if they come across it again?
-Whatever the reasons, make a note of these before you start, and refer back to them at the end to see if your story does this in the way you hoped.
+Whatever the reasons, note these before you start, and refer back to them at the end to see if your story does this in the way you hoped.

 Start writing your story by making a few notes about the key parts of your journey you want to include.
 Think of these as ‘turning points’ when things changed for you.
 For some, these might be major events like surgery, but for others, it could just be an offhand comment from someone else that changed how you thought about things.